anan44/it-starts-with-clojure/materials/4-state-in-clojure/2-storing-state-with-atom.md

 @ is actually a short hand for the function [deref](https://clojuredocs.org/clojure.core/deref), but you will almost never use deref since @ is so clear.
-Nevertheless it is something you should know of.
+Nevertheless deref is something you should know of.

 Altering a value in an atom might feel a bit tricky, in the beginning but it is quite simple actually.